MKFirmware/MarlinKimbra4due/README.md

 ## License

 Marlin is published under the [GPL license](/Documentation/COPYING.md) because I believe in open development.
-Please do not use this code in products (3D printers, CNC etc) that are closed source or are crippled by a patent.
+Do not use this code in products (3D printers, CNC etc) that are closed source or are crippled by a patent.